ArchaeoTek's Field and Laboratory Staff

-Dr. JONATHAN D. BETHARD is a well published forensic and biological anthropologist.
+Dr. JONATHAN D. BETHARD is a ABFA board certified forensic anthropologist.
 He is currently an Assistant Professor at the Department of Anthropology at the University of South Florida, where he moved from the Department of Anatomy and Neurobiology at Boston University, where he was heading their Forensics Master's program.
 He has received his graduate training at the University of Tennessee, including working as a field instructor at the Human Remains Recovery School.
 His scholarly pursuits so far have included refining methods used for constructing biological profile in forensic contexts, Andean bioarchaeology, stable isotope analysis and geometric morphometrics.
 On the international scene, Jonathan has worked as an instructor for numerous courses in forensic anthropology with the International Criminal Investigative Training Assistance Program (ICITAP) in Colombia and Algeria and has taken over since 2013, ArchaeoTek’s Osteology and Bioarchaeology laboratory programs.